 Fondy Farm Project

 The Fondy Farm Project was established in 2010 to support farmers selling at the Fondy Farmers Market, with a goal to increase the capacity to provide fresh, local, affordable produce to Greater Milwaukee..
 When it was realized that Fondy’s primarily Hmong American farmers were dropping out of farming to due numerous challenges, Fondy responded by establishing the Fondy Farm @ Port Washington, WI.
 In response to increased demand, a second location was opened in 2017 – the Fondy Farm @ Mequon Nature Preserve.
-Since 2018, Fondy has discontinued the Port Washington Farm and continues to increase the acreage of the Fondy Farm @ MNP location, and is working with more farmers than ever!
+Since 2018, Fondy has focused solely on the Fondy Farm @ MNP location, and is working with more farmers than ever!

 The Fondy Farms offers affordable, long term leases on quality land plus the amenities needed to succeed, such as irrigation, greenhouses, tractors, as well as technical and business assistance from the Fondy Farm Director, Stephen Petro.
 Supported by past and current grants from the national and local foundations, as well as individual donations and annual farm income, this farm ensures the continued supply of sustainably grown, local produce to neighborhoods with little access to healthy food.